 ISA Housing provides the opportunity for students to experience aspects of the Australian lifestyle that are inaccessible to the average visitor of Australia.
 All ISA Housing options are either within walking distance or conveniently located near public transit routes.
-Travel times to the various university buildings generally range between 20 minutes depending on housing and class locations.
+Travel times may vary.

 A $500 refundable security deposit will be charged to students living in ISA arranged housing.
 ISA may retain some, or all, of this deposit in the case of damage to property, or if utility usage exceeds the allotted monthly amount.